 The daily goal is one to three cups of green tea daily to maximize the health benefits.

 Vitamin C is an antioxidant that is abundant in citrus.
 Research shows they also help to keep the collagen in your skin functioning properly.

-Lemons offer a great amount of electrolytes such as potassium, calcium, and magnesium which help keep the body hydrated and skin looking fresh and healthy.Lemons offer a great amount of electrolytes such as potassium, calcium, and magnesium which… Click To Tweet
+Lemons offer a great amount of electrolytes such as potassium, calcium, and magnesium which help keep the body hydrated and skin looking fresh and healthy.Lemons offer a great amount of electrolytes such as potassium, calcium, and magnesium which help keep the body hydrated and skin looking fresh.
+Click To Tweet

 Some Additional Tips: